ghiscoding/slickgrid-universal/README.md

 - `@slickgrid-universal/common`: commonly used Formatters/Editors/Filters/Services/...
   - this can then be used by any Framework (Angular, Aurelia, Vanilla, ...)
 - `@slickgrid-universal/vanilla-bundle`: a vanilla TypeScript/JavaScript implementation (no framework)
-  - &amp;
+  - |
-- Standalone Packages
+- Standalone Package
   - `slickgrid-universal/web-demo-vanilla-bundle` standalone package for demo purposes and UI testing (not a public package)

 ### Installation